 Things you’ll need:

-1 container any size that you would like to use (analyze your weekly food scraps can help)
+1 container of any size that you would like to use (analyzing your weekly food scraps can help)

-1 tray that can fit your container in which will help to catch spills or so
+1 tray that can fit your container which will help to catch spills or so

 A bag of the soil of your choice